NOAA-GFDL/fre-workflows/README.md

 - Takes a long time. module load FRE for frelist first
 - After running, set PP_START and PP_STOP in rose-suite.conf, which are the only vars not set
 - Double-check the history and PP directories
-- If history segment is a year, change HISTORY_SEGMENT from P12M to P1Y (same quantity, but there's a small bug)
 - There may be bug in work-dir cleaning.
 Turn off to be safe for now
 - "git status" to see the converter output